Craving for soft and spongy Idli? Click here for the authentic recipe of the delicious Indian Traditional Savory Rice Cake from Karnataka – Idli.

 Things to know about Idli Recipe

 Healthy Indian breakfast?
-While looking for the answer to this question, you might stumble upon Idli, a delicious, savory, and fluffy dish.
-It is an authentic breakfast that is a staple food all over South India and Sri Lanka.
-Idli is vegan, gluten-free, and one of the most beloved breakfasts of health-conscious food lovers.
+While looking for the answer, you might stumble upon Idli, a delicious, savory, and fluffy dish.
+It is an authentic breakfast staple food all over South India and Sri Lanka.
+It is vegan, gluten-free, and one of the most beloved breakfasts of health-conscious food lovers.

-The traditional recipe for preparing Idli involves soaking rice and whole black gram lentils, grinding them, and fermenting them for 8-9 hours.
-The process of fermentation breaks down the starch in the batter and makes the keyword easy to digest.
-It also makes the Ildi light, fluffy and spongy.
+The traditional recipe for preparing this dish involves soaking rice and whole black gram lentils, grinding them, and fermenting them for 8-9 hours.
+The fermentation process breaks down the batter’s starch and makes the keyword easy to digest.
+It also makes the cake light, fluffy and spongy.

 Delicious Indian Traditional Savory Rice Cake from Karnataka.
 Authentic Recipe of Idli.